 10) Safe Spray Paint for Birds

-Spray paint that is oil-based, latex, or acrylic is safe for painting bird baths.
+Spray oil-based, latex or acrylic paint is safe for bird baths.
 However, only latex and acrylic paint should be sprayed on the insides of the basin, not oil-based paint.
 Oil-based paint can be sprayed onto the other parts of the bird bath.
 A non-toxic sealer must be applied after.

 11) Is It Safe To Use Spray Paint On A Bird Bath?